How Many Moai Are There

 The Significance of the Unfinished Moai: Clues to a Lost History

 The hundreds of unfinished moai in Rano Raraku and elsewhere on the island are not simply failed projects.
-They offer invaluable insights into the moai-making process, the society that created them, and potential reasons why the construction seemingly ceased.
+Worth adding: they offer invaluable insights into the moai-making process, the society that created them, and potential reasons why the construction seemingly ceased.
 Studying these unfinished statues provides clues to the tools, techniques, and organization required for such monumental undertakings.
 The sheer number of unfinished moai suggests that the project was abruptly halted, potentially due to societal shifts, resource depletion, or environmental changes.

 Beyond the Numbers: The Cultural and Historical Context